 }

-Now let’s enable the XML parser in the Core project’s SessionsXmlParser.cs file.
+Now, let’s enable the XML parser in the Core project’s SessionsXmlParser.cs file.
 Uncomment the code in the GetSessions().
-The first part of the method performs the deserialization using the classes defined above:
+The first part of the method performs the deserialization by using the classes defined above:

 XmlSerializer serializerXml = new XmlSerializer(typeof(EventCollection));